FlamingoIndustries/supercalc/SE 3 2014/Readme.txt

 	Methods:
-	addNewArgument(): Adds the input argument to the the list of arguments of function arguments getArguments():	Returns the vector of function arguments
+	addNewArgument(): Adds the input argument to the the list of arguments of function arguments getArguments():	Returns the vector of function arguments evaluate(): Returns the calculated value of the function setVariableValue(): Sets all variables within the arguments of the input variable name to the input value isFullyGrounded(): Returns true if all variables in the arguments have been assigned

 5. MinusFunctionElement: This is a subclass of FunctionElement which can be constructed with 0 or 2 arguments.
 	Methods: